HOUSE THE BAY

 who we are

-We are a group of housed and unhoused community members who are tired of waiting for the city to address the very immediate need for housing.
+We are a group of housed and unhoused community members who are tired of waiting for our cities to address the very immediate need for housing.

 WHAT We DESERVE